CloudletLabs/swagger-t-str/README.md

 # Auth

-There is only 'Basic' and headers-based auth types currently supported.
+There is only `Basic` and headers-based auth types currently supported.

 The idea is to add `x-ample` to your `securityDefinitions`, so that it will be possible to find it automatically based on method `security` definition.